Skip to main content

 N. University Policy Concerning Room Inspection, Entry, and Search

-O. Non-waiver of Covenants and Conditions
+S. Non-waiver of Covenants and Conditions

-• IV.
+IV.
 Room Rates

-Contract Rate Double Single Double Suite Quad
+Contract Rate Multiple (Double/Quad) Single Double Suite

 Residents are held responsible for damage to residence hall property and will pay all charges upon receiving a bill for the damage.